aceboxn/ao3-hide-stats/README.md

 2. If you want to turn it off, click on the robot icon and click the toggle for "AO3 Stats Hiding".

 ![2](https://github.com/aceboxn/ao3-hide-stats/blob/master/statshiding/8.png)

+## Bugs & New Feature Requests

+If you find something not working as expected or have a new feature request, please feel free to open an issue or message me on tumblr: https://sonshineandshowers.tumblr.com/